nikhilapasam10/puma-challenge-tissue-nuclei-segmentation/README.md

 Create directory to save predictions
 Ran ensembling inference using each fold's best checkpoint file
-Manually cross-checked nnU-Net tissue segmentation results for the ensembled model on Google Colab
+Manually cross-checked nnU-Net tissue segmentation results for the ensembled model

 Command